Liebranca/avtomat/docs/README.md

 - **topdir/module/.avto-cache**: a serialized Perl hash containing module metadata used by the makescript.

-For an example script that sets up an actual project, refer to the `AR-install` file provided with avtomat.
+For example scripts that set up an actual project, refer to the `install.pl` files found in my repos.

 # LEGAL